RobertDresler/SwiftUINavigation/README.md

 #### Predefined PresentedNavigationModels
 - **`.fullScreenCover`/`FullScreenCoverPresentedNavigationModel`**
   Displays a full-screen modal, similar to `fullScreenCover` in SwiftUI.
 If you want to wrap a newly presented Model into a stack Model, use `.stacked` or `DefaultStackRootNavigationModel`.
+On iOS 17+ you can pass custom `transition`.
 - **`.sheet`/`SheetPresentedNavigationModel`**
   Displays a sheet, similar to `sheet` in SwiftUI (you can adjust the detents to show it as a bottom sheet).
 If you want to wrap a newly presented `NavigationModel` into a stack Model, use `.stacked` or `DefaultStackRootNavigationModel`.
 - **`.alert`/`AlertPresentedNavigationModel`**